 That’s it.
 It will work.

-But still, if you face any issue loading a multi-domain website like in my case we found one issue during Sitecore version upgradation, we need to add the site definitions with name & hostname attributes for each site in the ‘Sitecore.config’ file below the sites definition node.
+But still if you are facing any issues loading a multi-domain website like in our case where we found one issue during the version upgrade, you need to add the site definitions with name and hostname attributes for each site in the ‘Stecore.config’ file below the site’s definition node.

-**In my case, until this configuration hadn’t been done, I was facing the issue that one site is targeted for all the sites even after configuring the above-mentioned steps configuration.
+** In our case, until this configuration hadn’t been done, we were facing issues where one site is targeted for all the sites even after configuring the above mentioned steps.

 We are done with the multisite configurations in Sitecore 10 Instance and we can verify after restarting the instance in IIS.